data61/anonlink-entity-service/docs/releasing.rst

 - Choose a new version using semantic versioning.
 - Create a branch off the latest ``develop`` called ``release-x.y.z``.
-- Update the versions in the code base of any components that have been changed e.g. ``backend/entityservice/VERSION``.
+- Update the versions in the code base (e.g., ``backend/entityservice/VERSION``) of any components that have been changed.
+As above note if the backend version has changed you must release a new frontend too.
 - Update the changelog to include user friendly information on all features, taking special care to mention any breaking changes.
 - Open a PR to merge these changes into ``develop``, and get a code review.
 Make any requested changes, and merge the